OpenNebula/docs/source/deployment/references/oned_conf.rst

 The :ref:`Storage Subsystem <sm>` allows users to set up images, which can be operating systems or data, to be used in Virtual Machines easily.
 These images can be used by several Virtual Machines simultaneously, and also shared with other users.

 Here you can configure the default values for the Datastores and Image templates.
-There is more information about the templates syntax :ref:`here <img_template>`.
+There is more information about the template syntax :ref:`here <img_template>`.

 -  ``DATASTORE_LOCATION``: Path for Datastores.
 It is the same for all the hosts and front-end.
 It defaults to ``/var/lib/one/datastores`` (or in self-contained mode defaults to ``$ONE_LOCATION/var/datastores``).
 Each datastore has its own directory (called BASE_PATH) of the form: ``$DATASTORE_LOCATION/<datastore_id>``.
 You can symlink this directory to any other path, if needed.
 BASE_PATH is generated from this attribute each time oned is started.
 -  ``DATASTORE_CAPACITY_CHECK``: Check that there is enough capacity before creating a new image.
 Defaults to Yes.